Shareholders in Patria Investments (NASDAQ:PAX) are in the red if they invested a year ago

 What About Dividends?

-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
 It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-As it happens, Patria Investments' TSR for the last 1 year was -6.1%, which exceeds the share price return mentioned earlier.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+We note that for Patria Investments the TSR over the last 1 year was -6.1%, which is better than the share price return mentioned above.
+The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective

-Given that the broader market dropped 12% over the year, the fact that Patria Investments shareholders were down 6.1% isn't so bad.
-Unfortunately for shareholders, the share price momentum hasn't improved much with the stock down 4.9% in around 90 days.
-This doesn't look great to us, but it is possible that the market is over-reacting to prior disappointment.
+Given that the broader market dropped 11% over the year, the fact that Patria Investments shareholders were down 6.1% isn't so bad.
+At least the recent returns have been positive, with the stock up 9.1% in around 90 days.
+It could be that the share price dropped so far that the business was cheap on the numbers, but the future will ultimately determine the value of the stock.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
-Like risks, for instance.
-Every company has them, and we've spotted 2 warning signs for Patria Investments (of which 1 shouldn't be ignored!) you should know about.
+For example, we've discovered 3 warning signs for Patria Investments (1 doesn't sit too well with us!) that you should be aware of before investing here.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.